file-format/Products/content/en/presentation/java/apache-poi-hslf/index.md

+<h2 class="h2title">What is Apache POI HSLF?</h2>
 <p>Apache POI HSLF is pure Java implementation for reading, creating, modifying or rendering PowerPoint presentations.
 It provides a way to read, create or modify PowerPoint presentation PPT file format.
-It provides support for extracting data such as text, images, sounds, embedded objects & much more from PowerPoint presentations.</p>
+It provides support for extracting data such as text, images, sounds, embedded objects &amp; much more from PowerPoint presentations.</p>
-<p>It also supports drawing a shape on a slide, adding hyperlinks, Tables, images, customize Headers & Footers, create bulleted lists, retrieve embedded sounds and much more.</p>
+<p>It also supports drawing a shape on a slide, adding hyperlinks, Tables, images, customize Headers &amp; Footers, create bulleted lists, retrieve embedded sounds and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}